What is an OLED?

 OLEDs have limited lifetime (like any display, really), that was quite a problem a few years ago.
 But there has been constant progress, and today this is almost a non-issue.
 Today OLEDs last long enough to be used in mobile devices and TVs.
 OLEDs can also be problematic in direct sunlight, because of their emmissive nature.
 But companies are working to make it better, and newer AMOLEDs (such as Samsung's Super AMOLED and Super AMOLED Plus and Nokia's CBD displays) are quite good in that respect - some even consider them superior to LCDs.

 Yes, OLEDs actually make for a great light source.
 OLEDs offer diffuse area lighting and can be flexible, efficient, light, thin, transparent, color-tunable and more.
 OLEDs will probably be used in completely new lighting designs.

-Most Lighting companies (including Philips, OSRAM, GE, Lumiotec, Samsung, LG and UDC) are working towards OLED lighting.
-Many companies are already offering samples and low-volume panels, but prices are still very high and performance is limited.
-It is expected that the OLED lighting market will take off at about 2015-2016.
+Companies all over the world, including LG, OSRAM, GE, Lumiotec, Pioneer and others are working towards OLED lighting.
+Many companies are already offering samples and low-volume panels, but prices are still very high as production volume is low.

-OLED-Info is the web's leading OLED portal.
-Since 2004 we provide daily news, resources and services to the OLED industry and community.
+Established in 2004, OLED-Info is the web's leading OLED portal, providing daily news, resources and services to the OLED industry and community.
 Check out OLED-Info's sitemap to view our complete list of OLED resources and articles.
 Here's some more info about us.
-You can also check out our Facebook page, follow us on Twitter or subscribe to our free monthly newsletter.